sbrentan/ethix/README.md

 npm run deploy
 ```
 3. Once the contract is deployed, its address can be found in the terminal or in the _Ganache_ `contracts` section.
-4. Copy the contract address inside the `client` and `server` .env files.
+4. Copy the contract address inside the `client` and `server` .env files

+   > Remember to also set the other addresses and keys correctly in the env files
+   >
+   > In the environment file for the server application, you can use the same address for both the relayer and the manager account (just for demo purposes).
+This account is the same that deployed the contracts.

 ### Backend: